jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-2.md

 The thought of this perpetually haunts him.
 He would rather fly to some inhospitable desert, where no one knows the condemnation of his crimes.
 But the horror of solitude drives him back into society where he is loaded with shame and distracted with fear.

 Such a feeling is called 'remorse'.
-It is the most dreadful of the feelings and is made up of=
+It is the most dreadful of the feelings and is made up of:
-- shame from the <!-- sense of the impropriety of --> past conduct,
+- shame from the past conduct,
 - grief for its effects,
 - pity for those who suffer by it, and
 - the dread of punishment from others